Microlocal categories over Novikov rings: Sheaf quantizations

 \begin{proposition} For every end-conic Lagrangian brane $\bm{L}$, there exists a sheaf quantization of $\cS_L\in \mu^{\bG_L}(X; u<c)$ of $\bm{L}$ for a sufficiently small $c$.
 We can take $c$ as $c_{L, \min}$ if it is defined. \end{proposition}

 \begin{example} \begin{enumerate} \item Suppose that $L$ is an exact Lagrangian submanifold in a cotangent bundle.
 Then $\bG_L=\bO$ and $c_{L, \min}=\infty$.
 Hence we get a sheaf quantization in $\Sh_{\tau>0}(M \times \bR_t \times \bR_u)$.
 Specializing at $\infty$, we get a sheaf quantization in $\Sh_{\tau>0}(M\times \bR_t)$.
-The resulting object is nothing but the one constructed in Guillermou~\cite{Guillermou12,Gu19} and Jin--Treumann~\cite{JinTreumann}. \item Suppose that $L$ is an strongly rational immersed Lagrangian in a cotangent bundle in the sense of \cite{AISQ}.
+The resulting object coincides with the one constructed in Guillermou~\cite{Guillermou12,Gu19} and Jin--Treumann~\cite{JinTreumann}, since a sheaf quantizations of exact Lagrangian brane is unique up to shift along $\bR_t$-direction (see e.g., \cite{Gu19}). \item Suppose that $L$ is an strongly rational immersed Lagrangian in a cotangent bundle in the sense of \cite{AISQ}.
 Then we find that $\bG_L \cong \bZ$, and we can take $c_{L, \min}$ as the period in the sense of \cite{AISQ}.
 Then we get a sheaf quantization in $\Sh^\bZ(M \times \bR_t \times \bR_{u<c_{L, \min}})\cong \Sh(M \times S^1 \times \bR_{u<c_{L, \min}})$, which recovers the result in \cite{AISQ}. \end{enumerate} \end{example} In the next section, we would like to give another argument to construct \emph{standard} sheaf quantization.